 We here at the Waratahs believe that in order to develop our players as people, flourish as a club, and become an integrated part of the area that we represent, a simple but effective community program is a must.

-While our club is primarily about playing cricket, we also see it as an opportunity to help develop boys into men, being able to take responsibility for their own actions and seeing that some people’s lives are not as privileged as ours.
+While our club is primarily about playing cricket, we also see it as an opportunity to help develop young players into adulthood, being able to take responsibility for their own actions and understanding that some people’s lives are not as privileged as ours.

 We are one of only a few clubs who have the privilege of representing the “Manly Warringah” brand, which is an extremely strong one as it covers the entire Northern Beaches area.
 However, with this also comes a responsibility to live up to this name….. we need to be a club that represents our area with pride and dignity, and this involves being part of it.